MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct i
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], vers